 Your first stop: Purbach.
-Park in this tidy, picturesque village and check in at Gut Purbach, the town’s most elegant restaurant and lodging, hidden behind charmingly unassuming old stone walls.
+Park your car in this picturesque village and check in at Gut Purbach, the town’s most elegant restaurant and lodging, hidden behind charmingly unassuming old stone walls.
 Just a 5 mile drive away you'll find the Hoepler's Wine Rooms, offering a sensory tour to awaken your inner conscience to the world of wine.
 This is Austria, epitomized: the rustic and traditional blended with the modern and chic.

 From Purbach it’s a quick drive to the village of Gols, where you’ll find Weinkulturhaus, a lovely winemakers’ cooperative housed in the oldest building in the village—meticulously restored, and a perfect entree to this historic wine region.
-For evidence of how little Burgenland has veered from that history, make a stop at the Dorfmuseum, an open-air museum that presents a vivid snapshot of life here just a century ago, from ancient wine presses to an old cobbler’s station.
+For evidence of how little Burgenland has veered from that history, stop at the Dorfmuseum, an open-air museum that presents a vivid snapshot of life here just a century ago, from ancient wine presses to an old cobbler’s station.

 Not everyone lived the simple life here.
 Mandatory is a stop at Halbturn Palace, the grand, 18th-century estate once used by the imperial family as a summer residence.
 The beautiful palace is still very much alive: cultural events, a lush garden, and local delicacies at Knappenstöckl, a restaurant on the premises.
 But don’t fill up.
-Your sprawling, multi-course dinner back at Gut Purbach will require an empty stomach, and many subsequent postcards to describe the sumptuousness.
+A multi-course dinner back at Gut Purbach will require an empty stomach, and many subsequent postcards to describe the sumptuousness.